Kochen-Specker Contextuality: Advanced topics and methods

-The connection between the proofs of the KS theorem and Bell nonlocality arguments has been extensively investigated already from the 1970s \cite{Stairs:1978, Stairs:1983PS, Krips:1987, Redhead:1987, Brown:1990FPH, Elby:1990FPH, Elby:1990FPL, Elby:1992PLA, Clifton:1993AJP, Mermin:1990PRL, Kernaghan:1995PLA}.
-On the one hand, it is clear that any Bell inequality can be interpreted as a noncontextuality inequality and there are methods to convert some noncontextuality inequalities into Bell inequalities violated by quantum theory, see, e.g., \citet{Aolita:2012PRA, Cabello:2012PRA}.
+The connection between the proofs of the KS theorem and Bell nonlocality arguments has been extensively investigated since the 1970s \cite{Stairs:1978, Stairs:1983PS, Krips:1987, Redhead:1987, Brown:1990FPH, Elby:1990FPH, Elby:1990FPL, Elby:1992PLA, Clifton:1993AJP, Mermin:1990PRL, Kernaghan:1995PLA}.
+On the one hand, any Bell inequality can be interpreted as a noncontextuality inequality and there are methods to convert some noncontextuality inequalities into Bell inequalities violated by quantum theory, see, e.g., \citet{Aolita:2012PRA, Cabello:2012PRA}.

-Historically, the first results related to this question are those on the so-called ``KS with locality theorem'' \cite{Kochen70, Stairs:1983PS, HR83, Redhead:1987, Brown:1990FPH}, that later gave rise to the so-called ``free will theorem'' \cite{CK06,CK09}.
+Historically, the first results related to this question are those on the so-called KS with locality theorem \cite{Kochen70, Stairs:1983PS, HR83, Redhead:1987, Brown:1990FPH}, which later gave rise to the so-called free will theorem \cite{CK06,CK09}.
 Common to all these results is that the KS proof for a single spin-1 particle is expanded into related algebraic proof involving the KS set and a maximally entangled state of two spin-1 particles.

-The second wave of results connecting KS and Bell's proofs were motivated by the GHZ proof of Bell's theorem \cite*{GHZ89}.
+The second wave of results connecting the KS and Bell's proofs were motivated by the GHZ proof of Bell's theorem \cite*{GHZ89}.
 First, it is Mermin's observation that GHZ can be converted into a tripartite Bell inequality \cite{Mermin90b} and a state-independent proof of the KS theorem \cite{Mermin:1990PRL,Mermin:1993RMP}.
-Next, the observation that Hardy's proof of Bell's theorem \cite{HardyPRL1992,HardyPRL1993} can be seen as state-dependent version of a KS proof \cite{Cabello:1996PLA}.
-Finally, it is the GHZ-like proof for two parties sharing qubits \cite{Cabello:2001PRLa}, which can be seen as originated from the Peres-Mermin (PM) KS proof \cite{Peres:1990PLA,Mermin:1990PRL}, and which can be converted into a bipartite Bell inequality \cite{Cabello:2001PRLb} as explained below.
-Around all these tools, there is an extensive literature adopting different perspectives and names: ``all-vesus-nothing'' proofs \cite{Cabello:2001PRLb}, ``nonlocal games'' \cite{CHTW04}, and ``quantum pseudo telepathy'' \cite{GBT05,Renner2004}.
+Second, the observation that Hardy's proof of Bell's theorem \cite{HardyPRL1992,HardyPRL1993} can be seen as state-dependent version of a KS proof \cite{Cabello:1996PLA}.
+Finally, it is the GHZ-like proof for two parties sharing qubits \cite{Cabello:2001PRLa}, which can be seen as originating from the PM KS proof \cite{Peres:1990PLA,Mermin:1990PRL} and which can be converted into a bipartite Bell inequality \cite{Cabello:2001PRLb} as explained later.
+Around all these tools, there is an extensive literature adopting different perspectives and names: ``all-versus-nothing'' proofs \cite{Cabello:2001PRLb}, ``nonlocal games'' \cite{CHTW04}, and ``quantum pseudotelepathy'' \cite{GBT05,Renner2004}.